datocms/mcp/README.md

 4. **AST-Level Validation**: The server uses TypeScript's compiler API to parse and validate the script's Abstract Syntax Tree (AST), ensuring structural requirements are met before any code execution.

 These validations are performed at script creation/update time, preventing malicious code from ever being stored or executed.
 For implementation details, see [src/lib/scripts/validation.ts](src/lib/scripts/validation.ts).

+### Feedback & Contributing

+This MCP is functional but far from perfect.
+We're releasing it in beta because:
+- It solves real problems despite its limitations
+- More users means better feedback and faster improvements
+- The MCP ecosystem needs more honest, working implementations

+We'd love to hear about your experience:
+- What works well?
+- What breaks or frustrates you?
+- What use cases succeed or fail?
+- How does it compare to other MCPs you've tried?

+Open an issue on [GitHub](https://github.com/datocms/mcp/issues) or reach out to us at [support@datocms.com](mailto:support@datocms.com).

 ## License